Trancas, Argentina: Church

 The Church of the Sacred Heart (Iglesia del Sagrado Corazón) was declared a National Monument in 1957.
 It is built in an austere postcolonial style, with a steeple, nave and chapel of souls.
 The flat façade unifies the nave with the belfry.
 The two overlapping gables lend originality.
 The interior is simple, with a choir as a transition area at the entrance, and behind the chapel of souls.
 It is built with adobe walls, plastered and whitewashed.
 The roof is of shingles over wood trusses.
 Inside it preserves a heritage of religious art: the image of the patron saint San Joaquin, (perhaps from a workshop in Upper Peru) a St. Joseph and a Nazarene.

-The sculptress Lola Mora was baptized here.
+The sculptor Lola Mora was baptized here.